Home

 Day-15 follow-up consultation

 Wound check.
 Review of the final pathology report (histological type, grade, margins, lymph nodes).
-Presentation of the adjuvant treatment plan validated at the MDT: radiotherapy, chemotherapy, hormone therapy depending on tumor profile.
+Presentation of the adjuvant treatment plan validated at the MDT: radiotherapy, chemotherapy, hormone therapy depending on tumour profile.

 Section 04 · After surgery